VocabHunter/vocabhunter.github.io/_posts/2016-11-13-JavaFX-Dependency-Injection.md

 # Alternative Approaches

 As is always the case in software, the approach to Dependency Injection in JavaFX that I describe here is just one of many possible alternatives.
 You may well find that an alternative approach works better in your project.
 That said, I’m pleased with the results of the project to switch VocabHunter to Ignite and Guice.
-I particularly like the way that I can keep the two frameworks “at arm’s length” in the sense that in general the code just refers to JSR-330 annotations and interfaces.
+I particularly like the way that I can keep the two frameworks "at arm’s length" in the sense that in general the code just refers to JSR-330 annotations and interfaces.
 This should make it possible to change to an alternate framework in the future if needs be.

 Ignite itself offers support not just for Guice but also for [Spring] and [Dagger].
 I think it might be interesting in the future to look at Dagger which promises to be fast and lightweight.
 Also, Ignite isn’t the only JavaFX-focussed Dependency Injection framework out there.
 I haven’t tried it but [afterburner.fx] appears to be a lean framework that takes a slightly different approach and might be worth a look.
 Frameworks such as [Griffon] also include Dependency Injection support.